Bruce Pearl, winningest men's basketball coach in Auburn history, announces retirement

 AUBURN, Ala.
-(AP) — Auburn coach Bruce Pearl announced his retirement Monday less than six months after wrapping up the Tigers' best season in program history with a trip to the Final Four.
+(AP) — Auburn coach Bruce Pearl announced his retirement Monday less than six months after finishing the Tigers' best season in program history with another trip to the Final Four.

-Pearl's 38-year-old son Steven Pearl is taking over as coach of the Tigers.
+Pearl's 38-year-old son Steven Pearl, who has been on his father's coaching staff for all 11 seasons at Auburn, will take over as coach.

 "I just feel when I can’t give 100% it’s time to pass the torch,” Bruce Pearl said in a 14-minute video posted on social media.

-Note: This story has been corrected to show that Pearl made the NCAA Tournament in six seasons with Tennessee, not five.